 & Entry Pay Scale

-*Rates posted in this index are meant to reflect the minimum entry available for each
+⚠ Rates posted in this index are NOT meant to be used for budgeting or financial planning purposes.

 The Human Resource Services Compensation Office is located on the second floor of the Lommasson Center, Room 235.